Jazzberry Jam Hibiscus

 (Photo courtesy of NetPS Plant Finder)

 Spacing: 3 feet

 Other Names: Rose Mallow, Hardy Hibiscus

 This bold garden perennial features large showy hot pink flowers with glossy, deep green leaves in a dense mound; ideal for the mixed garden border or in mass plantings; beware of Japanese Beetles; do not allow to dry to wilting point

 Jazzberry Jam Hibiscus features bold hot pink round flowers with red eyes and white anthers at the ends of the stems from mid summer to early fall.
 Its large glossy oval leaves remain dark green in color throughout the season.
 The fruit is not ornamentally significant.

 Jazzberry Jam Hibiscus is an herbaceous perennial with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
 It is a good choice for attracting butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Jazzberry Jam Hibiscus is recommended for the following landscape applications;

 Jazzberry Jam Hibiscus will grow to be about 4 feet tall at maturity, with a spread of 4 feet.
+When grown in masses or used as a bedding plant, individual plants should be spaced approximately 3 feet apart.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 5 years.